ESCOMP/CTSM/doc/source/lilac/specific-atm-models/wrf.rst

 .. seealso::

-    For further detail on preparing the CTSM, including how to recompile when making code changes to the CTSM, read `Section 3.2.
+    For further detail on preparing the CTSM, including how to recompile when making code changes to the CTSM, read section :numref:`obtaining-building-and-running` .
-    <https:../obtaining-building-and-running/index.html>`__

 Compile WRF Preprocessing System (WPS)
 --------------------------------------